Kray-G/kinx-language-server/README.md

 You can run your script code on the fly even without saving.
 It is easy because of clicking an icon or just pressing a <kbd>Ctrl-R</kbd> key.

-There are 2 modes to run the script.
+There are 4 modes to run the script.

 1. Press <kbd>Ctrl-R</kbd> to run the whole script.
-2. Press <kbd>Ctrl-Shift-R</kbd> to run the selected script text only.
+2. Press <kbd>Ctrl-Shift-R</kbd> to run the selected text only.
+3. Press <kbd>Ctrl-E</kbd> and input arguments, and press Enter to run the whole script.
+4. Press <kbd>Ctrl-Shift-E</kbd> and input arguments, and press Enter to run the selected text only.

 ![Run](docs/images/run.png)